How to Get From Rome to Sorrento

-4 ways to get from Rome to Sorrento
+What are the 4 ways to travel from Rome to Sorrento?

 The train is a fast and cheap way to get from Rome to Sorrento.
 There is no direct train for this route, though.
 You can only take one up to Naples, where you can transfer to another train going to Sorrento.
 This option will still be faster than a direct bus.